Table of contents

 Last year, during an event in Portland, business owners found that tips increased when they started accepting mobile wallet and EMV chip card payments.
 Here’s the breakdown: 67 percent of customers who swiped their cards added a gratuity, compared with 71 percent who dipped their chip card and 73 percent who paid via mobile wallet.

 So if you’re not accepting these new — and very secure — forms of payment yet, it’s time to upgrade your technology.
-Square Reader for contactless and chip lets you take all types of payment and it’s just $49.
+Square Reader for contactless and chip lets you take all types of payment.

 Include a “no tip” button in the checkout process.